raiden-network/raiden-contracts/CONTRIBUTING.md

 ``assert(cond)`` and ``require(cond)`` both cause a failure in the EVM execution when ``cond`` evaluates to 0.
 They use different EVM opcodes that cause different gas consumptions.
 More importantly, a convention dictates when to use which.
 Use ``assert(cond)`` only when you are confident that ``cond`` is always true.
 When an ``assert`` fires, that's considered as a bug in the Solidity program (or the Solidity compiler).
 For detecting invalid user inputs or invalid return values from other contracts, use ``require()``.

+#### Returning a Boolean Indicating Success

+We currently check the return values from all external function calls.
+In the Solidity code, all external function calls should happen within `require(...)` unless the function returns nothing.

+When we implement a function that has nothing to return, we make the function always return true.
+So we have a more consistent visual look without naked calls.

 #### Signature Convention

 A signature should be useful only in one context.
 For this purpose, we follow a convention dictating the format of signed messages.
 The first fields of a signed message must look like::